 Now that we understand what candidates are looking for, let’s explore how you can refine your interview process to meet these expectations:

 Start by clearly defining the goals of each interview round and the skills or qualities you are assessing.
+Set purposeful rounds.
 This helps streamline the process and ensures that each interview serves a specific purpose.
-This can be as easy as having your objectives laid out and making sure you are hitting them throughout the interview.
+This can be as easy as having your objectives laid out.
+Additionally, identify key criteria early to avoid redundancy or unnecessary steps.

 2. Create a Structure for the Interviews

 A random process yields random outcomes.
 To begin creating structure, define the job’s primary requirements.
-Create typical interview questions based on the job requirements once you have discovered them.
+Create typical interview questions based on the job requirements that you have identified.
 Use the same questions to screen all candidates for that position.
-If more than one interviewer is present, all questions should be consistent and address the same employment requirements.
-Individual interviewers may have their own set of “pet questions.”
-These should be removed or reconsidered for inclusion in the standard interview.
-This will improve the objectivity and accuracy of your assessments.
+The most effective hiring process involves 2–3 interviews (phone calls, video interviews, etc.); more than that often yields diminishing returns.

 3. Consistent Questions for Reducing Rounds